DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+0.1819

+-   Updated some images
+-   Now on equipment upgrade module selection menu, it should not show you modules you cannot use due to insufficient level and only show those you can use on the item.
+-   Updated leaderboard UI to include numbering so its easier to know which rank you are in
+-   Fixed issue with translated text showing incorrectly in notifications and discord log
+-   Fixed EXP calculation on AFK exp boost, there was a bug where in some situation the bonus EXP was not calculated correctly
+-   Slight adjustment on system message UI

 0.1818

 -   Christmas Event starts today, during december, enemies, scavenge and AFK farm bot will have chance of dropping `Frosty Container` and `Christmas Pudding`